jabrena/latency-problems/README.md

     And   execute a Retry Policy
     Then  return all gods starting with `a`

+Scenario: Consume the API with a bad response
+    Given a REST API about Greek gods
+    When  the client sends the request
+    And   execute a Retry Policy
+    Then  return all gods starting with `a`

 Scenario: Consume the API with a corrupted response
     Given a REST API about Greek gods
     When  the client sends the request